GiorgiMakharadze/rust-notes/README.md

     // println!("{s2}"); // ❌ Error: s2 has been moved.
 }
 ```

+✔ **gives_ownership()** moves a String to s1.
+✔ **takes_and_gives_back()** takes ownership of s2, then moves it back to s3.
+✔ This process is necessary because Rust enforces ownership rules at compile time.

 - **Explanation:**
   - Returning values from functions allows you to manage ownership transfers explicitly.
 This is central to Rust’s design, ensuring that every piece of memory has a clear owner, which in turn is responsible for freeing it.

-#### Returning Multiple Values with Tuples
+#### Alternative: Returning Multiple Values
 - **Usage:**
-  - When you need to return more than one value, you can bundle them together in a tuple.
+  - When you need to return more than one value, you can bundle them together in a tuple and Instead of manually returning ownership, we can return multiple values using a tuple.

 **Example:**
 ```rust